Assignment 2 File System

 Test your ATAGS implementation by iterating over all of the ATAGS and debug

-printing them to your console in kernel/src/kmain.rs
+printing them to your console in kernel/src/kmain.rs.
+You should see at least

-tags.
+one of each of the three non-NONE tags.
 Verify that the value of each ATAG

 matches your expectations.
 Once your implementation performs as expected,